The Kick Off

 Talaria Flats was founded by Ingrid Sarver in 2014.
 She was in her second year of the MBA program at NYU Stern when the idea for the business came to her.
 Too often at events she saw her friends in fantastic heels that just didn't last.
 By the end of the night, they were barefoot on the dance floor.
-There should be a better solution.
+She thought there should be a better solution for these moments.

 So, she looked into it.